-This small-group (six to eight people maximum) tour was designed for flexibility.
+This small-group (six people maximum) tour was designed for flexibility.
 We can accommodate variable weather conditions just as we can accommodate your interests and energy levels to provide opportunities for adventure and exploration in addition to those described below.

 We’ll travel in a comfortable mini-van that will allow us to reach hidden treasures you won’t experience on larger tours.

 Cost is $4,985 per person based on double occupancy (a single supplement can be arranged.)

 Tour starts in Vaison-La-Romaine (Northern Provence) and ends near Mâcon (Southern Burgundy).

 Tour price covers: accommodation of superior double or twin quality every night of the tour; all breakfasts; 8 other meals; transportation by mini-van throughout the tour; services of a professional tour guide (Virginie Moré) for all itinerary activities; admissions for all group activities mentioned on the itinerary.
 This means you aren’t paying extra for any of the excursions we make or sites we visit as you would on other tours.

 Pick-up in Orange and drop-off at Mâcon-Loché TGV train station or the town of Mâcon.
 You must arrange for your own transportation to the town of Orange and from the town of Mâcon (both have a TGV station).
 I am happy to answer any questions you have in advance of the tour to help you prepare.